shk0x/shk0x/README.md

-## HI THERE👋.
+## HI THERE.👋

-- this is my public/private hacking tools repo. 🔭 🌱  📫 😄 ⚡.
+- this is my public/private hacking repo. 🔭🌱😄⚡